Joc Pederson Player Props: Giants vs. Royals

 Joc Pederson At The Plate

-- Pederson has a double, two home runs and three walks while batting .217.
+- Pederson is batting .211 with one homer during his last games and is on a four-game hitting streak.

-- Pederson has picked up a hit in four games this year (66.7%), including one multi-hit game.
+- In five of seven games this season, Pederson has picked up at least one hit, including one game with multiple hits.

-- In six games played this season, he has gone deep in two of them.
+- In seven games played this season, he has hit a homer in two of them.

 - He has scored a run in two games this season, and had multiple runs in one of those games.